 Creamy Crockpot Chicken Gnocchi Soup

-This chicken gnocchi soup recipe is dreamy comfort food made slow cooker simple.
-It’s packed with tender veggies and flavorful chicken, dotted with pillowy gnocchi, and all wrapped up in a velvety soup that will have everyone scraping the bowl.
+This Crockpot Chicken Gnocchi Soup recipe is dreamy comfort food made slow cooker simple for busy days and nights.
+It’s packed with tender veggies and flavorful chicken, dotted with pillowy gnocchi, and wrapped up in a velvety soup that may have you scraping the bowl.

 The best part of this soup is the smooth, creamy base.
 Or maybe it’s the bites when a soft, pillowy gnocchi lands on your spoon.
 No, wait, I think it’s actually the tender, perfectly-seasoned, slow-cooked pieces of chicken.